 Benefits:

-- Doesn’t change the appearance of the window
+- Does not change the look of the window

-- Affordable and easy to retrofit on existing windows
+- Affordable and easy to add to existing windows

-Pro tip: Choose a thicker film (8–12 mil) for ground-floor windows and have it professionally installed for maximum performance.
+Pro tip: Choose a thicker film (8–12 mil) for ground-floor or basement windows, and consider professional installation to get the best protection.

 Style Ideas: